boldbi/bold-bi-docs/docs/embedded-bi/faq/where-can-i-find-the-product-version.md

 `Example: http://{yourdomain}/bi/site/{site_identifier}`

-Click the question mark icon on the navigation menu and find the `App` version and `Database` version mentioned under the `Version` section.
+Click the question mark icon next to the notification and profile icons in the top right corner of the page, and find the `App` version and `Database` version mentioned under the `Version` section.

 ![Product Version](/static/assets/embedded/faq/images/build-version.png)